mistyharsh/fp-ventures/05-types/Notes.md

 After reading wikipedia, it is clear that book is wrong about Ad-hoc polymorphism.

 ## Declaring type signature
 It is possible, though uncommon, to declare types locally with let and where clauses.
-Here is an example in supplement file
+Here is an example in supplement file.

+Haskell type inference infers the most polymorphic type that works.